lirex-netizen/roblox-beginner-parkour-script-Open-source-/README.md

 where to put u may ask well

-in the left of the explorer tab click starter player click the plus symbol next to the starter character script then add a local script then paste the scprt in the crpt file in thi repository
+in the left of the explorer tab click starter player click the plus symbol next to the starter character script then add a local script then paste the script given given in thi repositroy